chbrandt/hpc_pilot/documentation/rest_api.md

 # `api` — REST API

-The `api` layer exposes every `lib` capability as a JSON HTTP endpoint.
+The `api` layer exposes every manager capability as a JSON HTTP endpoint.
 It is designed for scripted access (shell, Python, CI pipelines) using **EGI Check-in Bearer tokens** for authentication.